 - Add in all remaining ingredients.
 It helps to cut the cheese into chunks and separate each slice so it’s not all stuck together.

 - Blend until completely smooth, about 1 full minute.
-Taste with a piece of pasta and adjust seasonings as desired.
+Taste with a piece of pasta and adjust seasonings as desired or add more water to thin it out.

 - Combine most of the sauce with the pasta and mix well.
 Transfer to a large baking dish.
 Save about 1 cup worth of the sauce and pour over top the pasta once it’s in the baking dish.